Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 Centralised Platforms

-Currently, there are two reporting platforms -- Contracts Finder (for below-Threshold contracts) and Find a Tender (for above-Threshold contracts).
-These will merge into a new enhanced Find a Tender platform, which will link into a new Supplier-information Central Digital Platform.
+Previously, there were are two reporting platforms; Contracts Finder (for below-Threshold contracts) and Find a Tender (for above-Threshold contracts).
+These are now merged into a new enhanced Find a Tender Service, which links into a new Supplier information Central Digital Platform.
 The aim is to create a single repository for all public sector contracts and suppliers.

 Compliance